vortex314/microAkka/README.md

 #### Event / properties
 - addres : "${actorSystem}" => each device broadcast on his own topic and subtopics
 	- src/${actorSystem}/${actor}/${Property} = ${value}

+## Design decisions
+- To reduce resource consumptions in a limited embedded environment some design aspects are different from Akka Java/Scala.
+- actors can share the same mailbox, each mailbox has 1 thread ( MessageDispatcher ) to invoke the actors.
+On FreeRtos based controllers multiple threads ( aka Tasks ) can be started running dispatchers with multiple mailboxes.
+On Arduino common platform this will be likely limited to 1 thread.
+- C++ has limited introspection facilities, so message classes are put explicitly into the message
+- the message passed between actors is in a in-memory serialized form, based on aspects from Xdr ( 4 byte granularity ) and Protobuf ( each element is tagged ).
+The message is copied and a pointer to this copy is passed on.
+Since most controllers are already 32 bit word aligned, the Xdr form should speed up data retrieval.
+- little attention has been given on stopping actors as in an embedded environment these actors are started once and run forever, so no resource cleanup yet there.
+- Unique id's are created based on FNV hashing, when compiler optimization is activated this is executed at compile time and not run-time.
+These unique id's are used for string references in 16 bit and actor references.
+These 16 bit hashes speed up comparison and extraction

 ## Platforms supported
 - Linux ( Debian ), should work on all linux versions - repository microAkka